Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Proofs

-The rules given in (AF11)--(AF16) model classical entailment wrt.\ $\land$, $\lor$, and $\lnot$.
-To be specific, the rules (AF11) and (AF12) model that the conjunction of two subformulas is only true if both conjuncts are true, and false if it is not true.
-In the same fashion, a disjunction is only false if all of its individual disjuncts is false (modeled by (AF13)).
-It is true, if it is not false (modeled by (AF14)).
-Classical negation, i.\,e., $\lnot \varSubSub$ is true if $\varSubSub$ is false, and vice versa, is represented by (AF15) and (AF16).
+The rules given in (AF10)--(AF15) model classical entailment wrt.\ $\land$, $\lor$, and $\lnot$.
+To be specific, the rules (AF10) and (AF11) model that the conjunction of two subformulas is only true if both conjuncts are true, and false if it is not true.
+In the same fashion, a disjunction is only false if both of its individual disjuncts are false (modeled by (AF12)).
+It is true, if it is not false (modeled by (AF13)).
+Classical negation, i.\,e., $\lnot \varSub$ is true if $\varSub$ is false, and vice versa, is represented by (AF14) and (AF15).

-Furthermore, rule (AF14) represents that each atom $\varAt$ is evaluated to either $t$ or $f$.
+Furthermore, rule (AF9) represents that each atom $\varAt$ is evaluated to either $t$ or $f$.
 In other words, since we represent that each atom $\varAt \in \atoms(\kb)$ is assigned a unique truth value, we automatically represent an \textit{interpretation} on $\atoms(\kb)$.

-The rules (AF21) and (AF22) allow us to replace the truth values of some atom occurrences which are given by said interpretation with $\top$ or $\bot$.
+Each atom occurrence $\varAt$ with label $l$ (i,\,e., $\varAt^l$) is represented as $\texttt{atomOcc(}X,l\texttt{)}$, due to (AF2) and (AF7).
+Further, rule (AF16) models that each $\varAt^l$ could be forgotten by guessing a subset of atom occurrences by means of a cardinality constraint.
+More precisely, (AF16) assigns a subset of all atom occurrences $\varAt^l$ as $\texttt{atomOccForgotten(}\varAt,l\texttt{)}$.
+Thus, (AF16) determines $F_M$.
+For each atom occurrence in this set, the truth value of the subformula containing the atom occurrence is reversed by (AF18) and (AF19), respectively.
+Given an interpretation $\omega$, this results in setting an atom occurrence $\varAt^l$ with $\omega(\varAt)= f$ to $t$ (AF18), and vice versa (AF19).
+If an atom occurrence $\varAt^l$ is not in $F_M$ (i.\,e., if an atom is not forgotten), (AF17) is triggered, and $\varAt^l$ must conform to $\omega$.